 A series of new mixtures with GWP below than 150 are already available on the European market.
-All these candidates are mildly flammable and belong to the A2L classification with temperature glide up to 12 K. Tables 5 and 6 list some long-term alternatives to R404A.
+All these candidates are mildly flammable and belong to the A2L classification with temperature glide up to 12 K. Tables 2 and 3 list some alternatives to R404A.
 Embraco is offering compressor models approved for both R454C and R455A for MBP applications.
-Their use is still limited mainly to remote applications until the revision of the product safety standards, because with present limit of 150 grams of charge it's almost impossible today to design any type of refrigeration system falling under the scope of the -89 product standard using A2L class refrigerants.
 It is important to consider that refrigerants with significant glide have to be treated differently than in the past.
 A dew point pressure approach for cooling capacity and efficiency cannot be used to define actual system operating conditions; a mid-point approach, instead, should be used for more accurate estimation of product performances.
 Guidelines on how to define mid-point temperature are stated in standard EN 13215:2016+A1:2020 in Annex B, where linear and thermodynamic interpolations are described.

-R404A R455A R454C
+R 404A R455A R454C

 TYPE HFC blend HFC blend HFC blend

 SAFETY CLASS A1 A2L A2L

 BOILING TEMP @ 1atm -47°C -52°C -46°C

 CRITICAL TEMP 72°C 83°C 82°C

 GLIDE @1 bar (ABS) 0,8K 12,4K 8,2K